 Method: Rim the glass with celery salt.
-Pour ingredients into shaker filled with ice, gently shake and strain into glass.
-Garnish with celery, olives, whatever Trevor.
+Pour ingredients into a shaker filled with ice, gently shake and strain into glass.
+Garnish with celery, olives, a burger.
+Whatever Trevor.

 A pick me up to 'wake you up and f*ck you up'.
 The Espresso Martini is the perfect cocktail before a big night out (especially if you've had a long day at the office.)
 Caffeine and booze = double trouble.
 So if you weren't in the mood before, you will be now.

 Method: Pour all ingredients into a shaker filled with ice and shake until the outside of the shaker is cold.
-Strain into a Martini class and garnish with 3 coffee beans.
+Strain into a Martini glass and garnish with 3 coffee beans.

 Method: Salt rim half of a Margarita glass or jam jar.
 Pour ingredients into a shaker filled with ice, shake and strain into the glass.
 Garnish with a lime wedge, and don a sombrero to really get into the mood.

 Go Italiano and whip out this bad boy for the ultimate aperitif.
 Negronis are a classic and they're damn easy to make, but when it comes to serving act nonchalant as it'll taste killer.

 Method: Pour all ingredients into an ice-filled old-fashioned glass and stir briefly.
 Add an orange peel garnish and shout "BELLISSIMO" as you serve.

 The Gin Fizz is old school; this light and refreshing drink is easy to make and is an all-year-round crowd pleaser.
 Winner winner.

 Method: Put the egg white into a shaker and pour in the rest of the ingredients (minus the soda water) and fill the rest of the shaker with ice and shake.
 Fill the glass with ice and strain the shaker contents over, finally top up with soda water.
 Watch that head rise, baby!